mojule/tree/readme.md

 - extensive traversal and manipulation API (comparable to DOM or jQuery)
 - provide an adapter to any other tree structure by implementing a few simple functions and get the rest of the API for free
+- supports plugins to extend or modify functionality
 - small footprint, no external dependencies, fast
 - optimised for large graphs, full test suite